Vijay-mulani01/CODSOFT/README.md

 This is the simple GUI application developed using python that performs some basic arithmatic operations and displays the result.

 ### 🎯 Task-2 : To-Do List Application
-A To-Do List application is a useful project that helps users manage and organize their tasks efficiently.
+A To-Do List application is a useful project that helps users to manage and organize their tasks efficiently.
 This is a GUI-based application developed using Python, allowing users to create, update, and track their to-do lists.